Anxiety Counselling Services In Singapore: Book Online Appointment

-While most of us experience a healthy amount of anxiety and stress in our day-to-day lives which enables us to work harder and be productive, higher amounts of anxiety experienced over an extended period of time can prove to be detrimental for our mental and physical wellbeing.
+While most of us experience a healthy amount of anxiety and stress in our day-to-day lives which enables us to work harder and be productive, higher amounts of anxiety experienced over an extended period of time can prove to be detrimental to our mental and physical wellbeing.
+Anxiety cases in Singapore are on a rise and need to be addressed.
+We, as therapists for anxiety disorders, work on a case-to-case basis and identify the underlying cause for the disorder.

 There is a basic differentiator between normal anxiety and unhealthy anxiety.
 Normal anxiety is usually an appropriate response to stressful situations, difficulties and adversities.
 It may even, at times, push us to be more resilient and provoke us to self-regulate.
-Whereas, unhealthy anxiety drains us and feeds on our energy levels, rendering both our body and mind unfit for performing demanding, and sometimes even regular tasks.
+Whereas, unhealthy anxiety drains us and feeds on our energy levels, rendering both our body and mind unfit for performing demanding and sometimes even regular tasks.
+Being therapists for anxiety disorder, we at Incontact identify the triggers and psychosomatic symptoms that play a role in GAD.

 If you constantly experience distress, anxiety, listlessness and helplessness, you might be suffering from an anxiety disorder.
 However, anxiety disorders, just like most other mental health conditions, can be managed with the help of counselling and therapy.